-Table 5 compares the various sections of Florida's Turnpike System with other Florida toll roads and with a cross-section of toll roads nationwide (the facilities in the table are listed in descending order based on per-mile rate).
-The toll rates below for the Turnpike facilities reflect the most recent toll rate adjustment, which went into effect on July 1, 2015.
+Table 5 compares the various sections of Florida's Turnpike System with the published rates of other Florida toll roads and with a cross-section of toll roads nationwide (the facilities in the table are listed in descending order based on per-mile rate).
+The toll rates below for the Turnpike facilities reflect the most recent toll rate adjustment, which went into effect on October 29, 2017.
 The toll levels on the Turnpike's seven expansion projects are higher than the Mainline and Sawgrass Expressway, as originally planned.